brianwmorgan/flashcard-app/README.md

 1. Fork and clone this repository.
 2. Run `npm install` to install project dependencies.
-3. Run `npm start` to start the application.
+3. Run `npm start` to start the application locally.

 ## How the App Works